Lt Gen Henry Archibald Watson and His First Wife?

 Archibald was born in January 1779 at Rhynd, two miles south-east of Perth, Scotland and at the age of 18 arrived at Bengal, India, as a 2nd lieutenant in the East India Company’s Bengal Cavalry.
 This was the time of the ‘Company Raj’ as compared with the later established ‘British Raj’, the Company being the Honourable East India Company which at the time mainly operated out of Calcutta and Madras.
 After going to Scotland for his schooling, and then enlisting in the navy to become a midshipman.

 As to Grandie’s mother the position is less clear.
-The accepted story is that Archibald’s first ‘wife’, and the mother of his six children, was an Indian princess, the sister of Maharajah Karam Singh of Patiala, and so Grandie’s mother.
+One story is that Archibald’s first ‘wife’, and the mother of his six children, may have been an Indian princess, the sister of Maharajah Karam Singh of Patiala, and so Grandie’s mother.

-For convenience, or otherwise, Archibald’s first wife has more than once been recorded as ‘Sarah McCulloch’, such as on Grandie’s second marriage certificate and on Grandie’s death certificate.
+Another theory is that Archibald’s first wife was a Sarah McCulloch (or McCullock), as Grandie’s mother has more than once been recorded as ‘Sarah McCulloch’, such as on Grandie’s second marriage certificate and on Grandie’s death certificate.

 On July 30, 1821, while on leave in Scotland (On Leave December 1819 to 29 Oct 1823), and already having four children, Louisa Jessie [Jessie], Alexa [died young], Sydney Grandison and Alexina [Alexa] by ‘Sarah’, Archibald married his first cousin, Ann Scott (b1779-d1844) at Inchbrayock Cottage.
 Ann supervised the education of Watson’s children in Scotland and never went to India or bore him any children.